grunwaldlab/demulticoder/cran-comments.md

+## This is a third resubmission.
+In this version, we:
+* Account for the fact that cutadapt is not always installed an accessible when doing testthat tests.

 ## This is a second resubmission.
 In this version, we:

 * Checked the spellings in the DESCRIPTION file.
 The names in question ('taxmap' and 'phyloseq') are spelled correctly but refer to R packages, so single quotes were added to these names.